 in making that decision.

 Before you are eligible to become a volunteer broadcaster for Audio-Reader, you must take and

-several brief excerpts of reading from newspapers and books.
 The reading test, which takes about

 How can I prepare for the audition?